yasiryagi/helpdesk/tools/cli/README.md

 ## account
-These commands lets you do a variety of things related to accounts you create or import.
+These commands lets you perform a variety of functions related to accounts you create or import.
 For each command, try `--help` for info on `args` and `options`.
 Example: `joystream-cli account:choose --help`.

 ```